trinitronx/chef-cookbooks/mysql_management/README.md

   }
 }

 In the above example, "backup_schedule", "backup_rotation_period", "dbo_users", and "privileges" are optional.
 A database can be created simply with an "id" and other options can be added later if needed.

+Items in the `mysql_users` data bag should be in the following format:

+{
+  "id": "user_name",
+  "host": "localhost",
+  "password": "passwordgoeshere",
+  "privileges": {
+    "db1": ["select", "insert"],
+    "db2": ["all"]
+  }
+}

+Any users that do not have privileges configured will not be managed by this cookbook.